Video label detection

 • Events: Talent shows, office activities, performances, and production processes.

-• Objects: Tableware, electronic products such as mobile phones and computers, furniture, and vehicles.
+• Objects: Tableware, electronics (phones, computers), furniture, and vehicles.